View John Swire's Obituary on scrantontimes.com and share memories

 Surviving are his six children and their significant others, George W. and Heidi Swire, Delaware; John F. Swire Jr., Bloomingdale, Pa.; Dale E. and Pat Swire, Kingston, Pa.; Donna K. Nevis and Dennis Golliday, Chambersburg, Pa.; Jean A. and Daniel Canfield, Montrose, Pa.; Elizabeth M. and Marty Hontz, Huntington Mills, Pa.; two sisters and brother-in-law, Clara L. Lerch, Indiana, Pa.; Ellen J. and Donald Nevel, Broadway, Pa.; sister-in-law, Linda Swire, Frederick, Md.; 19 grandchildren; 22 great grandchildren; several nieces, nephews and cousins.
 He was predeceased by three children, Cheryl A., Daniel L. and David E. Swire; seven brothers, Amos H., Corey M., Bruce W., Ralph V., Rush R. and Thomas J. Swire.

-John was a WW II Unites States Army veteran serving in Germany in Company B 2nd Battalion, 3rd platoon.
-He received awards for sharp shooting and WW II Victory Medal.
+John was a WW II United States Army veteran serving in Germany in Company B 2nd Battalion, 3rd Platoon.
+He received awards for sharpshooting and WW II Victory Medal.

 A private graveside service will be held at the family's convenience in Maple Grove Cemetery, Pikes Creek, Pa., with Pastor John Ritchey officiating.